 The USS Oklahoma Memorial and USS Utah Memorial are both located on Ford Island.
 Visitors can access the USS Oklahoma Memorial via a shuttle from the Pearl Harbor Visitor Center.
 However, the USS Utah Memorial is not available to the public via shuttle.
 Access is currently limited to visitors who have military base access.

-World War II Valor in the Pacific National Monument is the portal for all visitors to Pearl Harbor, and it consistently ranks among the top three most heavily-visited tourist destinations in the State of Hawai'i.
+WWII Valor in the Pacific National Monument is the portal for all visitors to Pearl Harbor, and it consistently ranks among the top three most heavily-visited tourist destinations in the State of Hawai'i.
 Visitors should expect heavy visitation throughout the year, but our busiest seasons are during the summer, winter holidays, and spring break.

-In general, daily visitation averages about 4,000 visitors, so reservations are recommended.
+Daily visitation averages about 4,000 visitors, so reservations are recommended.